onguntoglu/pyadrc/README.rst

 * Discrete linear time invariant active disturbance rejection controller for digital control systems.
 * Implementation in state-space representation form of first- and second-order ADRC.
+* For practical application - half-gain tuning, magnitude and rate limiter for actuator limitations
 * User guide and/or theoretical background (for when you don't have anything else to read).
 * A first/second-order LTI model generator and a quadcopter altitude model for experimentation, testing and verification.